ftrackhq/ftrack-javascript/README.md

 # ftrack Javascript API Client

-The Javascript API Client is a JavaScript Library to help developing integrations that communicate with the ftrack API and Event server.
+The ftrack Javascript API Client is a JavaScript Library to help developing integrations that communicate with the ftrack API and Event server.

 This documentation focuses on the client.
-More information about the API and its concepts can be found at our [general API documentation](https://help.ftrack.com/en/collections/133732-developing-with-ftrack-studio).
+More information about the API and its concepts can be found at our [general API documentation](https://help.ftrack-studio.backlight.co/hc/en-us/categories/13129800014999-Development-API).
 You may also find it useful to look at the documentation for the [Python client](https://github.com/ftrackhq/ftrack-python).

   * [Installation](#installation)
   * [Tutorial](#tutorial)